 - Full access to bundled Windows 8.1 apps, features and services - While we've already discussed that you'll need a Microsoft account to download new Windows 8.1 apps from the Store, you'll also be interested to know that even some of the apps that come bundled with the operating system won't work unless you are using a Microsoft account.

 Many useful apps like Calendar, Mail, and People will require you to enter Microsoft account information before you can begin to use them.
 Even Music has more to offer Microsoft account users.

 While you do need an account for these apps to function fully, it does bear mentioning that you can simply enter your account information into the apps and still log in with a local account.

 While the three previously mentioned features are great for all users, parents may also be interested in the enhanced Family Safety features that you can access with a Microsoft account.
-With a local account you can create still utilize many of the local features for parental controls, but with a Microsoft account you can take it to the next level.
-You can remotely manage your parental control settings as well a receive reports about your children’s usage in your inbox.
+With a local account you can still utilize many of the local features for parental controls, but with a Microsoft account you can take it to the next level.
+You can remotely manage your parental control settings as well as receive reports about your children's usage in your inbox.

 Who Would Want a Local Account?

 Now that you've seen what a Microsoft account can do for you, you may wonder why Microsoft even includes an option to use a local account.
 Who, when given the option, would choose limited functionality over cross-platform integration?
 The answer is likely a lot of people.